felicepagano/matrix-diagonal-combine/README.md

 Output has to be: `1 A2 5B5 76Q B8N NK3 RB 1` as a result (with or
 without spaces, doesn’t matter)

+_This matrix show why shift could be a solution for the problem_

 |   0   |   1   |   2   |
 |-------|-------|-------|